 The Public Works Act 1981 provides for the acquisition of private land for public works either by agreement or through compulsory acquisition.
 The Public Works Act can be used to acquire land for Reserve purposes.
 The Act also regulates the disposal of land no longer required for public works.
 If considering the revocation and potential disposal of Reserve land it is important to confirm whether the land was acquired through the Public Works Act and whether the offer back provisions of the Act apply to the land.

-2.3.7 Open Spaces Strategy
+2.3.7 Parks and Open Spaces Strategy 2021-51

-The Open Spaces Strategy was adopted in 2013 following public consultation.
+The Parks and Open Spaces Strategy was adopted in 2021 following public consultation.
+It replaced the Open Spaces Strategy 2013.

 The Strategy: